 Equal Profit Sharing

-Under equal sharing, all partners receive the same profit allocation regardless of individual contribution.
-A three-partner firm with £600,000 annual profit would allocate £200,000 to each partner.
+Under equal sharing every partner receives the same allocation regardless of individual contribution.
+A three-partner firm with a given annual profit simply divides it into three equal shares.

-This method works well for smaller firms with partners who contribute similarly.
-It's simple to calculate and avoids disputes about relative contributions.
-However, it can demotivate high performers and creates issues when partner contributions vary significantly.
+Equal sharing suits smaller firms whose partners contribute similarly.
+It is simple to calculate and avoids arguments about relative worth.
+Its weakness is that it can demotivate high performers and feels unfair once contributions diverge.

 Hybrid Allocation Models